chep/copilot-chat.el/Readme.md

 ### Github
 You will need a github acccount with access to copilot API.
 When sending the first prompt, you will need to authenticate to github.
 Follow instructions and everything will be fine.

-### Network
+### Backend
 If `copilot-chat-use-curl` is set to t (default), copilot-chat will use curl program for https requests.
 The path can be set in `copilot-chat-curl-program`.
-You can switch back to emacs url library by setting `copilot-chat-use-curl` to nil.
+You can switch back to request library by setting `copilot-chat-use-curl` to nil.

 With curl, answers will be written token by token.
-With url library, all the text is written when all data is read and this can be long.
+With request library, the text is written when all data is read and this can be long.

 ### Frontend
 Several frontends are available.
 You can select your favorite by setting the `copilot-chat-frontend` variable to `'markdown` or `'org`.